rbtylee/tutorial-jsonc/tutorial/Intro.md

 ## Problems

-1. Create a JSON file representing three or more people, with each person containing the same attributes as the JSON example given above. make sure you have a valid JSON file by using a JSON validation web site.
+1. Create a JSON file representing three or more people, with each person containing the same attributes as the JSON example given above.
+Make sure you have a valid JSON file by using a JSON validation web site.

 - Create a C _*struct*_ to store the data contained in this JSON represntation of a person.

 - Explain what is meant by this comment:
 >> "The JSON syntax is not a specification of a complete data interchange.
 Meaningful data interchange requires agreement between a producer and consumer on the semantics attached to a particular use of the JSON syntax.
 What JSON does provide is the syntactic framework to which such semantics can be attached." - [The JSON Data Interchange Syntax](https://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf)

 - Do you have any programs installed that use JSON as a configuration file?
 If so examine the file.

 - What are some potential downsides of using json as a configuration file?